Teksta versija

 1) the land owner or all joint owners to whose land the relevant inter-area of land is adjacent;

-[22 June 2005; 21 June 2007; 21 October 2010; 8 July 2011; 13 June 2013; 29 October 2015]
+[22 June 2005; 21 June 2007; 21 October 2010; 8 July 2011; 13 June 2013; 29 October2015; 12 October 2023 / The new wording of Paragraph five shall come into force on 1 January 2024.
+See Paragraph 21 of Transitional Provisions]

-3) the price of the land parcel;
+3) the price of the plot of land;

 4) the means of payment;

-(5) Upon selling a built-up land parcel of a public person on an instalment basis, a time period for the payment shall not exceed five years.
-A buyer shall pay six per cent a year for the deferred payment calculated on the basis of the outstanding part of the purchase price and for late payments specified in the purchase contract - default interest amounting to 0.1% of the delayed amount of payment for each day of delay.
+(5) When selling a built-up plot of land of a public entity on hire purchase basis, the hire term may not exceed five years.
+A buyer shall pay six per cent a year of the outstanding part of the purchase price for the deferred payment and default interest amounting to 0.1 per cent of the delayed amount of payment for each day of delay - for the delayed payment deadlines specified in the purchase contract.
 These conditions shall be included in the purchase contract.
-The authority which organises the alienation of the immovable property of a public person may grant the right to the buyer to corroborate the property acquired in the Land Register in its own name if the buyer concurrently corroborates pledge rights in the Land Register in favour of the alienator.
+The authority which organises the alienation of the immovable property of a public entity may grant the right to the buyer to corroborate the property acquired in the Land Register in its own name if the buyer concurrently corroborates pledge rights in the Land Register in favour of the alienator.

 [21 June 2007; 30 October 2008; 21 October 2010; 8 July 2011; 29 October 2015]

 Section 45.
 (1) For the purpose of providing assistance in solving apartment matters in the cases specified in the law On Assistance in Solving Apartment Matters, it shall be offered to transfer a State residential house or residential property into the ownership of a local government in the administrative territory of which the relevant State residential house or residential property is located.
-If a local government council takes the decision to take over a State residential house or residential property into the ownership of the local government, it shall be transferred into the ownership of the local government without consideration in accordance with the provisions of Section 42 or 42.1 of this Law.
-If the relevant local government council has failed to take the decision within a month or refuses to take over a State residential house or residential property into its ownership, it shall be alienated in accordance with the procedures laid down in this Law.
+If a local government council takes the decision to take a State residential house or residential property into the ownership of the local government, it shall be transferred into the ownership of the local government without consideration in accordance with the provisions of Section 42 or 42.1 of this Law.
+If the relevant local government council has not taken the decision within a month or refuses to take a State residential house or residential property into its ownership, it shall be alienated in accordance with the procedures laid down in this Law.

 (2) A local government shall not be offered to transfer into its ownership a State residential house, residential property or undivided shares thereof if the Cabinet has taken the decision to auction them in accordance with this Law.